Open Water Swims 2015

 This is an artisinal and non-commercial website free of advertisements, web bugs, cookie monsters, and their ilk.

 These notes started with a list of eleven swims in South Jersey for the 1999 season, when few events had websites.
 Their purview grew to about three dozen swims by 2013, mainly along the full Jersey Shore.
 A wintertime project to expand the scope, a little, seemed like a good idea during the Polar Vortex of 2014.
 Then my initial sources cascaded into still more sources.
 The hoped-for value added to these scattered sources is to provide a concise and reasonably comprehensive resource with convenient organization so that swimmers can find events quickly and easily.
-The current database is experimental, however, and feasibility of annual upkeep is uncertain.
-There's no harm in giving it a whirl, though.
+The current database is experimental; 2015 is its second season.